TeamGrapefuit/Final-Submission/README.md

  - Timeline.pdf: Table that highlights all of the tasks and their completion date or expected completion date

- - Project folder: Contains all source and header files necessary for program to function
+ - SourceCode folder: Contains all source and header files necessary for program to function

  - Executable folder: Contains executable to run application